The People of God's Presence

 "Terry Cross's The People of God's Presence is a bold and provocative ecclesiology that depicts the church as the people of God's immediate and saving presence in the world.
 According to Cross, only in the depths of this insight will the church rediscover its true power and relevance in our time.
 This ecclesiology deserves a broad hearing across ecumenical lines and among both pastors and scholars."

-Frank D. Macchia, professor of Christian theology, Vanguard University of Southern California; associate director of the Centre of Pentecostal and Charismatic Studies, Bangor University, Wales
+Frank D. Macchia, professor of Christian theology, Vanguard University of Southern California; associate director of the Centre for Pentecostal and Charismatic Studies, Bangor University

 "Terry Cross wants to reinfuse into Christian churches the reality of God's presence, especially in the person and work of the Holy Spirit.
 Churches too often reminisce about the past without emphasizing God's empowerment in the present for Christian living, both individually and collectively as churches.
 Accessing God's presence may require foregoing programs and doctrines that distract rather than facilitate God's presence among us.
 Cross offers some radical suggestions for restoring God's presence both in public worship and in the proclamation of Scripture.
 At the turn of the twentieth century, Pentecostalism initiated a 're-formation' of the church in emphasizing the person and work of the Holy Spirit, which helped to empower and transform individual Christians.
 Drawing upon his Pentecostal background, Cross advocates for a 're-formation' of churches, emphasizing the empowerment of God's Spirit collectively in how churches worship and proclaim the Word of God.
 Churches should excel as the means by which people encounter God's transformational presence.
 Churches that recover a greater sense of God's presence will become more missional and effective in ministering to all the needs of the world."